mediavrog/mongoid_taggable_with_context-meta/README.md

 To make a document taggable with meta information you need to include Mongoid::TaggableOnContext and Mongoid::TaggableOnContext::Meta into your document and call the *taggable* macro with the argument 'enable_meta' set to true:

+Note:
+Please refer to https://github.com/aq1018/mongoid_taggable_with_context for information on how to use Mongoid::TaggableOnContext

 ```ruby
 class Post
   include Mongoid::Document